WestGermanGenomeCenter/bcl2fastq2_Pipeline/README.md

 - includes many QC steps to identify contamination, from most reliable to least: Kraken , BioBloom, BLAST, Diamond.
 Please be aware that either results are dependent on Quality of the input and the Database used.
 - automatically scales up the ressources for each job after a failed attempt. after 3 attempts it gives up - you can configure this in your snakemake profile.
 - many results of analyses are shown in the multiqc report complete file, but a lot of tools also put out more data then multiqc catches.
 Check the output folder after each run for more!

+# Setup steps needed
+- install the correct star version and create a reference genome, include a annotation .gtf file that you can use later in the pipeline during this step.
+Reference genomes can be downloaded from ncbi, ensembl or anywhere else.
+Download .fa(sta) and corresponding .gtl file, then do `star --runMode GenomeGenerate ` . the resulting Folder and gtf file can then be used in the config.yaml
+- download binaries for bcl2fastq2 and/or bclconvert.
+This is sadly only available on the illumina website with a login.
+The complete path to the executables can then be filled in to the config.yaml
+- create / download kraken2 / biobloomtools / blast / diamond / sortmerna databases.
+Most tools have downloadable databases available.
+Best is to start there and then adjust to your needs.
+The file paths can then be filled into the config.yaml.
+For biobloomtools, each organism needs one .bf file that need to be chained one after the other.
+All biobloomfilter .bf files need to be in the same, biobloom_filter_dir that also needs to be filled into the config.yaml file.
+Sortmerna needs also a special way: the reference list needs to be split by --ref for each specific file like so: config.yaml: sortmerna, sortmerna_reference_list: '--ref /path/to/file1 --ref /path/to/file2 --ref /path/to/file3' ... and so on
+- all software should be handed by snakemake / conda except:
+    - bcl2fastq2
+    - bclconvert
+    - illumina_interop
+- blast_script_dir, interop_script_path are the folder scripts/ in this repo, so filling in only "scripts/" should also work for both
+- start with only minimal options enabled, then enable more as you get familiar with how to fill in / use the config.yaml file.
+If you need inspiration, check the examples/ folder included in this dir.